 Master of Arts (MA)

-Fordham University's MA in English program features seminars in English and American literature in the full range of periods and genres.
-Enrollment in the program may be full- or part-time, and MA students have five years to complete the degree.
+Fordham University's M.A. in English program features seminars in English and American literature in the full range of periods and genres.
+Enrollment in the program may be full- or part-time.

 Of the ten courses, one, either Research Methods or Critical Theory, is mandatory.

 - Either Research Methods or Critical Theory (3 credits)

 - Five Literature Courses in each of five historical areas (15 credits)

 - British literature after 1800 (includes Irish and post-colonial) (British 3)

 - For students who enter the program in the fall 2018 semester (and following), at least one course that fulfills the Difference and Intersectionality requirement (indicated by the designation "DI").

 - Reading Knowledge of One Foreign Language (0 credits)

 - Write with greater precision, creativity, and rigor